falkr/ttm4175/pages/security-2.md

 + To access the contents of the Windows disk you need to mount its file system inside Kali.
 Hard drives are normally mounted under "/mnt".
 Make a folder called /windows under "/mnt" and mount the Windows 7 partition in it with the mount command.

->Hint
+:hint:

-`# mkdir -p /mnt/windows `       % create folder to mount the Windows file system `# mount /dev/sdb2 /mnt/windows` % this will incorporate the Windows file system under the "/mnt/windows" folder in Kali `# ls /mnt/windows`
+* Create folder to mount the Windows file system: `mkdir -p /mnt/windows`

+* This will incorporate the Windows file system under the "/mnt/windows" folder in Kali:
+`mount /dev/sdb2 /mnt/windows` <br/>
+`ls /mnt/windows`

 ## Changing the user password